-For Bayesian Cloud detection this reduces chance that strong diurnal warming events will be incorrectly screened as cloud (as they are "too warm").
+For Bayesian Cloud detection this reduces chance that strong diurnal warming events will incorrectly screened as cloud (as they are "too warm").
 For the OE SST retrieval the adjustment will have a small impact on the OE retrieval which is proportional to 1 minus the SST sensitivity, a factor that, using the "ML-like" formulation, is generally less than 5%.

-ERA-Interim dates SST and SIC product used Start - October 1981 HADISST November 1981 HADISST + NCEP 2D-Var December 1981 - June 2001 NCEP 2D-Var sea surface temperature (NCEP 2D-Var) July 2001 - December 2001 NOAA Optimum Interpolation Sea Surface Temperature v2 (NCEP OISST v2) January 2002 - January 2009 NCEP Real-Time Global sea surface temperature (NCEP RTG) February 2009 - onwards Operational Sea Surface Temperature and Sea-Ice Analysis (OSTIA)
+SST and SIC product used HADISST HADISST + NCEP 2D-Var NCEP 2D-Var sea surface temperature (NCEP 2D- Var) NOAA Optimum Interpolation Sea Surface Temperature v2 (NCEP OISST v2) NCEP Real-Time Global sea surface temperature (NCEP RTG) Operational Sea Surface Temperature and Sea-Ice Analysis (OSTIA)